caleb/freebsd-unicorn/README.md

 ## Quick Setup

-To get up and running quickly, adjust the `REQUIRES` line like above, and add edit your `/etc/rc.conf`:
+To get up and running quickly, adjust the `REQUIRE` line like above, and add edit your `/etc/rc.conf`:

 For Capistrano or Capistrano-like directory layouts: